GO-29

 e.g. Einstein Tensor-go29.html

-Note: The extension does not specify whether the program documentation is Text or HTML, it simply reminds humans what the document contains, and reminds computers that the program is an editable file.
+The extension simply reminds humans of the documentation type, and reminds computers that the program is an editable file.

 Note: For Apple TV this section is not applicable.